Improved cosmic microwave background (de-)lensing using general spherical harmonic transforms: Motivation

-For these reasons we have developed an optimized piece of code, able to perform the deflection operation and its adjoint (both operations properly defined later on) efficiently.
-While several pieces of software are publicly available to perform the forward deflection operation, we find our implementation to outperform these by large amounts, and the adjoint operation (equally as important for likelihood-based methods) appears to be new.
+For these reasons, we have developed an optimized piece of code that is able to perform the deflection operation and its adjoint (the operations are properly defined below) efficiently.
+While several pieces of software are publicly available to perform the forward-deflection operation, we find that our implementation outperforms them by far, and the adjoint operation (equally as important for likelihood-based methods) appears to be new.